 CVIR is managed by an international group of experts with wide-ranging expertise.

 Raman Uberoi studied medicine at Cambridge University and has been a consultant interventional radiologist for 20 years.
-He is a member of several CIRSE committees, as the EBIR Committe Chairperson and the member of the Standards of Practice Committee.
-Prof. Uberoi specialisation includes aortic and iliac stenting, SVC stenting, internal iliac artery embolisations, surveillance following EVAR and gastrostomy.
+He is a member of several CIRSE committees, as the EBIR Committee Chairperson and a member of the Standards of Practice Committee.
+Prof. Uberoi's specialisation includes aortic and iliac stenting, SVC stenting, internal iliac artery embolisations, surveillance following EVAR and gastrostomy.

 Graduated from Medical School at the Nova Medical School in Lisbon in 2004, and did his PhD on prostatic artery embolisation in 2011.
-He is currently working in Interventional Radiology at Centro Hospitalar Universitário de Lisboa Central, Saint Louis Hospital and CUF Hospital in Lisbon.
-He is also a Professor of Anatomy and Radiology at the Nova Medical School, and a CIRSE and an SIR Fellow.
-His research interests include prostatic and uterine artery embolisation, hepatobiliary and oncology interventions and diabetic foot revascularization.
-Served as a Reviewer and Associate Editor for JVIR from 2017-2020.
+He is currently working in interventional radiology at Centro Hospitalar Universitário de Lisboa Central, Saint Louis Hospital and CUF Hospital in Lisbon.
+He is also a professor of anatomy and radiology at the Nova Medical School, and a CIRSE and an SIR Fellow.
+His research interests include prostatic and uterine artery embolisation, hepatobiliary and oncology interventions and diabetic foot revascularisation.
+Served as a reviewer and associate editor for JVIR from 2017-2020.

 Julien Garnon works as a consultant interventional radiologist at the University Hospital of Strasbourg since 2011.
 He is particularly involved in percutaneous ablative and consolidative techniques in oncology as well as in more general MSK interventions.
 He served as a reviewer for CVIR from 2015-2021.

-Gunnar Tepe studied medicine at the Saarland University Saarland and the Free University Berlin.
-He is currently the Head of Diagnostic and Interventional Radiology at the Academic Hospital RoMed Clinic of Rosenheim.
-In 2003, he received the Wilhelm Conrad Roentgen Prize of the German Roentgen Society for the development of a radioactive stent for prevention of restenosis.
+Gunnar Tepe studied medicine at the Saarland University and the Free University Berlin.
+He is currently the head of Diagnostic and interventional radiology at the Academic Hospital RoMed Clinic of Rosenheim.
+In 2003, he received the Wilhelm Conrad Roentgen prize of the German Roentgen Society for the development of a radioactive stent for prevention of restenosis.
 Some of his special interests include the further development of local drug delivery for prevention of restenosis and the use of resorbable stents.

-Gerard Goh is the Head of Interventional Radiology at The Alfred Hospital and an Adjunct Associate Professor for Monash University.
-He is the past president of the Interventional Radiology Society of Australasia (IRSA) and hold various committee posts with the EBIR, Asia Pacific Society of Cardiovascular and Interventional Radiology (APSCVIR) and the Royal Australian and New Zealand College of Radiologists.
+Gerard Goh is the head of Interventional radiology at The Alfred Hospital and an adjunct clinical professor for Monash University.
+He holds various committee posts with the EBIR, Asia Pacific Society of Cardiovascular and Interventional Radiology (APSCVIR) and the Royal Australian and New Zealand College of Radiologists.

 John A. Kaufman

-Joaquim Motta-Leal-Filho joined CVIR’s team of Editors in 2019.
-He is currently Professor of the Department of Radiology and Oncology of the Medical School of the University of São Paulo (USP) and Vice President of the Brazilian Society of Interventional Radiology (SOBRICE).
-He was part of the team that developed the Prostatic Artery Embolization Technique, his greatest contribution to the specialty.
+Joaquim Motta-Leal-Filho joined CVIR’s team of editors in 2019.
+He is currently professor of the Department of radiology and oncology of the Medical School of the University of São Paulo (USP) and Vice-President of the Brazilian Society of Interventional Radiology (SOBRICE).
+He was part of the team that developed the prostatic artery embolisation technique, his greatest contribution to the specialty.

 Bien Soo Tan